vincentwoo/blog/_posts/2013-03-08-above-and-beyond-the-affirm-job-puzzle.md

 $$</p>

 The formula seems to check out, since the 0^th ring ends in 1, the 1^st ring in 7, the 2^nd ring in 19, and so on.
-Programatically, you could tell which ring a hex falls on by finding which two "max-ring" numbers the hex is between.
+Programmatically, you could tell which ring a hex falls on by finding which two "max-ring" numbers the hex is between.
 In the case of say, 12, it would be the 2^nd ring, since it is greater than 7 and less than 19.
 However, we can do better mathematically by simply inverting the